 Working carers

 It is thought that 5 million people are juggling working and caring in the UK, that's 1 in 7 in every workplace.
-We know in Coventry that the pandemic has significantly increased the number of people working alongside having caring responsibilities, we also know that for those already caring have seen their roles intensify over the last two years.
-Sadly we know that many carers reach a tipping point and sometimes find it difficult to balance caring and working, meaning that 1 in 6 people give up work or reduce hours so that they can care.
+On average, 600 people a day leave work to care because of these pressures.
+And if unsupported, many working carers face feeling exhausted, stressed, and struggling to manage their own health alongside their caring role.
+Sadly we know that many carers reach a tipping point and sometimes find it difficult to balance caring and working, meaning that people give up work or reduce hours so that they can care.

 Your rights at work